bchavez/Coinbase/README.md

     if (sendMoneyResponse.transaction.Errors != null)
     {
-        //Some Refund Error
+        //Some send money error
     }
     else if (sendMoneyResponse.success)
     {
-        //The refund was successful
+        //The send was successful
-        var refundTxn = sendMoneyResponse.transaction;
+        var sendTxn = sendMoneyResponse.transaction;
     }

 ```